 …are in processed sugar, white flour and products containing it, sweets, fruit juices, sports drinks, etc. Unlike complex carbohydrates, simple carbs are immediately absorbed into the blood and provide energy quickly.

 - Complex carbohydrates

-…on the other hand, have a lot of benefits for the body.
+…have a lot of benefits for the body.
 They are absorbed into your bloodstream slower than simple carbs.
 This means that your blood sugar level rises gradually.
 What happens?
 You feel full longer and have fewer cravings.
 Complex carbohydrates can be found in whole-grain products, rice, corn, millet, potatoes, fruit, lentils, beans, peas, quinoa, amaranth, and buckwheat.
 They all contain B vitamins, folic acid, magnesium, calcium, iron, protein, as well as fiber.
-The benefit of fiber is that it is not digested, which keeps you feeling full longer.
+The benefit of fiber is that it is not digested, which keeps you feeling full longer.(4)